joel1050/PokerAI/README.md

 # Contributing

-Any contributions are glady welcomed.
+Any contributions are gladly welcomed.
-# ReflectAI